"Silence is not brave leadership, and silence is not a component of brave cultures."

 Leaders rarely intend to create silence.
 But they create the conditions for it every day.
 A leader who asks for honesty but reacts badly to hard truths teaches the team that candor carries a cost.
 The message isn't in the policy.
 It's in the reaction.

 In your next leadership meeting, ask: "What's the thing we're not talking about that we should be?"
 Then wait.
-The silence that follows is not a failure — it's the system recalibrating.
+The silence that follows is the system recalibrating.
 Someone will speak.

 When they do, don't defend.
 Don't explain.
 Thank them.
 Ask a follow-up question.
 You are not responding to one person.
 You are showing everyone in the room what happens when someone tells the truth.